 - Triangular crayons so they don’t roll away.

 - Kids washi tape.
 You can get rolls themed with dinosaurs, pirates, cars, fairytales and more. great for roll play and sticking on the airplane tray table as it is easily removable and mess free.
 You can even but washiest tape or masking tape which is marked out like a road.
 Or draw your own road markings on plain painters tape.
 Just add a toy car and zoom!

-- Another busy bag idea is pack some pre cut up card in half, but in various shapes, wavy line, in half, zig zag etc for an easy 2 part puzzle where it doesn’t matter if the pieces get lost.
+- Another easy busy bag idea and great travel toy is pack some pre cut up card in half, but in various shapes, wavy line, in half, zig zag etc for an easy 2 part puzzle where it doesn’t matter if the pieces get lost.

 - Lift the flap game – use old ‘close down lids’ from baby wipes and stick 8 to a piece of card.
 Under each open lid draw a picture, colour or number and then close.
 A quick and easy game of ‘lift the flap’ or ‘where is?’